-The Hashemite Kingdom of Jordan is a sovereign state with a constitutional monarchy in western Asia with a population of approximately 7.9 million.
-More than 90% of citizens are Sunni Muslims and there are small communities of Christians, Shiites, Baha’i and Druzes.
-Jordan significantly restricts freedom of religion, belief, and expression.
-The constitution, government policy, and practice, strongly favours Islam and punishes criticism of Islam as well as criticism of the ruling family and system of government.
-Jordan is a founding member of the Organisation of Islamic Cooperation.
+The Hashemite Kingdom of Jordan is a sovereign state with a constitutional monarchy in western Asia with a total population of approximately 11,148 million.
+More than 90% of citizens are Sunni Muslims and there are small communities of Christians – predominantly Greek Orthodox – Shiites, Baha’i and Druzes.

 Constitution and government |